intranda/goobi-viewer-connector/README.md

 - ESE

 ### SRU
 The SRU connector offers the possibility to request specific information from the data store of the Goobi viewer.
-This is used for example by the reference manager programm [Citavi](https://www.citavi.com/en/) and others to embed the Goobi viewer data store into the databases that these programms search through.
+This is used for example by the reference manager program [Citavi](https://www.citavi.com/en/) and others to embed the Goobi viewer data store into the databases that these programs search through.

 ## Documentation